awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 ## Node groups must match Kubernetes version before updating control plane<a name="troubleshoot-node-grups-must-match-kubernetes-version"></a>

 Before you update a control plane to a new Kubernetes version, the minor version of the managed and Fargate nodes in your cluster must be the same as the version of your control plane's current version\.
 The EKS `update-cluster-version` API rejects requests until you update all EKS managed nodes to the current cluster version\.
 EKS provides APIs to update managed nodes\.
 For information on updating managed node group Kubernetes versions, see [Updating a managed node group](update-managed-node-group.md)\.
 To update the version of a Fargate node, delete the pod that's represented by the node and redeploy the pod after you update your control plane\.
 For more information, see [Updating a cluster](update-cluster.md)\.

+## When launching many nodes, there are `Too Many Requests` errors<a name="too-many-requests"></a>

+If you launch many nodes simultaneously, you may see an error message that says `Waiter ClusterActive failed: Too Many Requests`\.
+This can occur because the control plane is being overloaded with `describeCluster` calls\.
+The overloading results in throttling, nodes failing to run the bootstrap script, and nodes failing to join the cluster altogether\.

+Make sure that you are setting the values for the `--apiserver-endpoint`, `--b64-cluster-ca`, and `--dns-cluster-ip` arguments\.
+When including these arguments, there's no need for the bootstrap script to make a `describeCluster` call, which helps prevent the control plane from being overloaded\.
+For more information, see [Specifying an AMI](launch-templates.md#launch-template-custom-ami)\.